burlacenko/burlacenko.github.io/BouncingBalls/README.md

 <h2>Description</h2>
 <p>This is an <em>exercise</em> to practice Web Development in JavaScript</p>
-<p>The first ball will be randomly and automatically created.
+<p>Color balls will bounce on the screen and multiply as they hit the edges of the page.
+The first ball will be randomly and automatically created.
 As it bounces at the edges of the screen, it will produce a new one and so on.
 Three buttons are available so far:
 <ul>
 <li><strong>Click me</strong> for a Hello World message</li>
 <li><strong>Kill one ball</strong> to kill the last ball created.
 Caution: if you kill the first ball, none will be left, forcing you to reset</li>